Honest-binding quantum bit commitment from separable operations: AME(3,d) quantum bit commitment

 We assume that Alice decides randomly to commit to $0$ or $1$; this means that given her measurement outcome $m$, the shared state of Alice and Bob is equally likely to be $\ket{\Xi_{\pi, m}^0}$ or $\ket{\Xi_{\pi, m}^1}$.
 We need to guarantee that these states are indistinguishable to Bob.
 Indeed, it holds that: where $\1$ is the identity matrix.
 Furthermore, since for a given $\pi\in S_d$ and $b\in\{0,1\}$, $\{\ketbra{\Xi_{\pi, j}^b}\}_{j=0}^{d-1}$ forms a basis, when Alice announces her parameters $m$, $\pi$ and $b$ in Step 5, Bob can measure in that basis and finally accept Alice's opening if the outcome is indeed $m$.

-To prove that the protocol is honest-binding, we need to show that after commitment, Alice’s reduced state is an AME state when she commits to $0$ and a separable state when she commits to $1$.
+We prove \cref{thm:bc-security} by separately showing that the protocol is $\nicefrac{1}{d}$-honest-binding and perfectly hiding.
+For the former we show that it fulfils the conditions of \cref{thm_bin} if Alice acts honestly in the commit phase, as for the hiding we show that even if Bob sends an arbitrary state of his choice, he cannot infer any information on the bit Alice committed after the commit phase. { \begin{lem} If Alice acts honestly in the commit phase, then Alice and Bob share a state $\ket{\Xi_{\pi,m}^b}$ that satisfies the condition \ref{cond_reduced_state} of \cref{thm_bin}, making the protocol $\nicefrac{1}{d}$-honest-binding. \end{lem} } \begin{proof} We show that after honest commitment, Alice’s reduced state is an AME state if she committed $0$ and a separable state if she committed $1$.
 Indeed, if Alice selects the permutation $\pi$ and commits to $1$, the post-measurement state given outcome $m$ is:

 where $\ket{y^{m,\pi}_j}$ are product qudit states and $\{\ket{y^{m,\pi}_j}\}_{j=0}^{d-1}$ is an orthonormal set.
 On the other hand, if Alice commits to $0$, the post-measurement state given outcome $m$ is: